-It’s one of the recipes that simply just works, ya know?
+It’s one of the recipes that simply just works.
 This is why I’m convinced you’ll like it and succeed in making it.
 I’ve made this veggie pot pie dozens of time in the past year and the recipe has now been tweaked to perfection.

 Making a pot pie from scratch can sound scary.
 But fear not, with a few tricks, you can nail it from the first try.
 I included step-by-step photos below to help you along the way.

-- Transferring the filling to an ovenproof dish
+- Transfer the filling and tofu to an ovenproof dish

 Above all, this recipe is destined to become your new holiday special.
 It allows for a little bit of messiness and a whole lot of cooking inexperience.
 In other words, literally anyone with basic cooking skills can make it.

 - Chopped the veggies too big?
 No problem, they’ll have plenty of time to cook.

 - Added a bit too much water?
 No worries, it will simmer away.